Billions of users of social media networks regularly share their personal lives on platforms such as Facebook, Twitter, Instagram, and YouTube.

 - Do not post offensive content.
 Most importantly, do not air grievances online or post content which could be seen as derogatory, rude, or offensive about anyone, especially an ex-spouse or parent to your children.

-If you have any questions about how to address your social media content in family law matters, and how it might affect you, please contact Joanna Harris at email@example.com or (905) 532-6675, or subscribe to our Family Law Blog to stay informed on latest developments.
+If you have any questions about how to address your social media content in family law matters, and how it might affect you, please contact a member of our family law team.